-Becker, Kara, Anna Aden, Katelyn Best and Haley Jacobson. to appear.
+Becker, Kara, Anna Aden, Katelyn Best and Haley Jacobson. in press.
 Variation in West Coast English: The case of Oregon.
 Speech in the Western States (PADS).

 Becker, Kara.
 2014.
 The social motivations of reversal: Raised bought in New York City English.
 Language in Society 43 (4): 395-420.